oyanzhi/tp/docs/DeveloperGuide.md

 * 3a.
 FinHub detects an error in the command entered.
     * 3a1.
 FinHub displays an error message and prompts the user to input again.
     * 3a2.
-The user re-enters the command to search the client by name. <br>
+The user re-enters the command to search the client by name.

       Steps 3a1-3a2 are repeated until the command and data entered are correct.

       Use case resumes at step 4.